Famine grips Gaza's largest city and is likely to spread, authority on food crises says

 “Doctors say she needs protein, meat and fish,” Sbeteh said while sitting beside his frail daughter.
 “But I can't provide that now.”

 Mednick reported from Tel Aviv, Israel.
-Sally Abou AlJoud contributed from Beirut, Lebanon.
+Associated Press writers Sally Abou AlJoud in Beirut, Lebanon, and Edith M. Lederer at the United Nations contributed.